Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 How much should you pay for a good product designer?

-If you’ve decided to hire a product designer full-time, it means you’re ready for a big commitment.
-And in the case of product designers, this big commitment means big money.
+If you’ve decided to hire a product designer full-time, you’re ready for a big commitment.
+For product designers, a significant commitment usually means big money.

-Awesomic’s research on Glassdoor has shown that full-time product designers worldwide earn from $62,000 to $140,000 per year.
-To be more specific, here are the average salaries of product designers in different countries:
+Awesomic’s research on Glassdoor has shown that full-time product designers earn from $62,000 to $140,000 annually worldwide.

 New York